softwaregroup-bg/ut-run/microservices.md

 * `Business process` / `workflow` - part of the business logic, that operates on top of the `data integrity logic` and coordinates it.
-Note that there is no strict boundary between the `business process` and the `data integrity logic`, but often the `data integrity logic` does not change between implementations, while the `business process` is more varying.
+Note that there is no strict boundary between the `business process` and the `data integrity logic`, but often the `data integrity logic` does not change between applications, while the `business process` is more varying.

 * `Microservice platform` - the platform that is going to run the software.